What Affects Business Credit Scores?

 Credit utilisation

-As credit utilisation makes up at least 30% of the credit score, its significance can’t be understated.
-A larger credit utilisation ratio may result from a borrower who repeatedly exhibits bad spending habits, such as spending over their means.
+A larger credit utilisation ratio may result from a borrower who repeatedly exhibits bad spending habits, such as spending beyond their means.
 Lenders view high credit utilisation as irresponsible and risky financial behaviour, which is why it can damage a business’s credit score.
+One of the most effective ways of ‘how to increase business credit score’ is by keeping your credit utilisation ratio low.

 Length of credit history

 Lending institutions view a long and positive credit history favourably, as it demonstrates that a business has a proven track record of making timely payments over an extended period.
-This can be a significant factor in improving a business’s credit score.
+This can be a significant factor in improving a business’s credit rank.
 It indicates that a prospective borrower is capable of handling credit responsibly.
-This is why staying credit active and borrowing regularly can positively impact a business credit score, but only as long as payments are consistently made on time.
+This is why staying credit active and borrowing regularly can positively impact a business credit rank, but only as long as payments are consistently made on time.
+Building a long, positive repayment record is one of the most reliable ways to improve your business credit score over time.

 Types of credit used